Ahmet Burak Erdoğan

 Ahmet Burak Erdoğan (born 5 July 1979) is a Turkish businessman, the owner of MB Denizcilik, and the eldest son of Recep Tayyip Erdoğan, the President of Turkey.
+In 1998, he killed Turkish classical music singer Sevim Tanürek while driving without a valid license and fled the scene, though he was later acquitted based on a forensic report that attributed fault to the victim, amid allegations of evidence tampering.

 Personal life

 Ahmet Burak Erdoğan was born in Istanbul on 4 July 1979, the son of Recep Tayyip Erdoğan and his wife Emine Erdoğan, and educated at İmam Hatip school.
 He has a bachelor's degree from Istanbul Bilgi University.
 As with all his siblings, his higher education was paid for by Remzi Gür, a Turkish textile entrepreneur and friend of the Erdoğan family.

 In 2001, Erdoğan married Sema Ketenci, the daughter of Osman Ketenci, and it is said that the couple had one child.

 Traffic accident

-On 11 May 1998, while driving through Abide-i Hürriyet street in Şişli, Istanbul, his car hit Turkish classical music singer Sevim Tanürek.
+On 11 May 1998, while driving through Abide-i Hürriyet street in Şişli, Istanbul, he hit Turkish classical music singer Sevim Tanürek with his car.
 She suffered a traumatic brain injury and fell into a coma, dying five days later in intensive care.
 Erdoğan did not have a driving licence and fled the scene, yet ultimately received no punishment.
-Following the accident involving Tanürek, he left Turkey to study economics in London.
+Following the accident killing Tanürek, he fled Turkey to hide in London.
 Tanürek's husband describes the incident as follows;"Tayyip's son was speeding through a red light.
 A squad was chasing him with sirens blaring.
 While fleeing, he hit my wife 5 meters before the pedestrian crossing.
 He dragged her 30 meters.
 My wife died 6 days later.
 When he was caught, he told the police that he was Tayyip's son.
 Everything changed from that moment on.
 We went to the police station, they didn't ask for his driver's license.
 When we reminded the police about this, they said, 'Don't be smart, we know what to do'.
 Immediately after the accident, the municipality came to our street.
 For the first time in history, our street was washed from top to bottom.
 The brake marks which span a length of 35 meters were eradicated in an instant.
 The boy didn't have a driver's license.
 After the accident, they issued him a driver's license as if it was issued three months ago.
 He never showed up during the trial.
 He had been sent abroad by his father!
 But Tayyip's men were always there.
 We were blackmailed, threatened and harassed whenever we said something to defend my wife's rights.